fragcolor-xyz/shards/docs/docs/learn/shards/primer/coding-with-shards.md

 !!! note
     A shard can have multiple data types as its input and output.
 For example, the shard `Math.Add` can have its input and output as an `Int`, or it can have its input and output as a `Float`.

-For the full list of data types and more in-depth reading, check out the `Types` documentation page [here](../../../reference/shards/types/).
+For the full list of data types and more in-depth reading, check out the `Types` documentation page [here](../../../../reference/shards/shards/types/).

 ## Variables

 To better work with data across your code, we can assign them to data containers known as *variables*.

 Imagine a scenario where you have a float `3.141592653589793` that you need to reuse in code multiple times.
-Instead of typing the entire float out each time, you could assign it to a variable called `.pi-value` and simply use that variable whenever its needed.
+Instead of typing out the entire float each time, you could assign it to a variable called `.pi-value` and simply use that variable whenever it is needed.

 === "Without Variables"